-If you have a retirement account, you might be eligible for a 401(k) tax deduction.
-Here's what you should know about contribution limits, employer contributions, and tax-deferred contributions.
+If you have a retirement account, you may be eligible for a 401(k) tax deduction.
+Learn about contribution limits, employer contributions, and tax-deferred contributions.

 There’s a good chance that, when you signed up for your employer’s retirement plan, you signed up for a traditional 401(k).
 If this is the case, you’re probably receiving a 401(k) tax benefit that’s reducing your taxable income.